Cranberry White Chocolate Cookies

 • Baking soda - reacts with the buttermilk to help bring lift to the baked cookies.

-• Salt - it enhances all of the flavors.
+• Salt - it enhances all flavors.

 • Salted butter - for flavor and richness.